 - 3. Land at Shire Hill as defined by the outline in planning application UTT/17/2832/OP is a SWNP site allocation and proposals for up to 100 dwellings will be supported subject to the proposals complying with other relevant policies in the Neighbourhood Plan and with the following site-specific requirements: - (a) The development provides for a mixed and balanced community to include at least 5% older persons 1 and 2 bed dwellings across tenure; - (b) Development respects the amenity of the existing dwellings adjoining the site; - (c) A Transport Assessment will be required to support a planning application and appropriate access arrangements to be agreed and to the satisfaction of the highway authority; - (d) An Air Quality Assessment will be required to demonstrate the development will have no adverse impact on the Saffron Walden AQMA.
-The Air Quality Assessment will also need to demonstrate that if there is a potential impact on the AQMA, suitable mitigation measures are put in place; - (e) A Landscape and Visual Impact Assessment will be required and should inform the design and layout of the site proposals; - (f) An appropriate ecological survey will be required; - (g) Development will need to be implemented in accordance with design guidance approved by the Neighbourhood Plan, Uttlesford District Council and other Development Management policies. - (h) Implementation of the proposals will be regulated by legal obligation in association with the grant of planning permissions; - (i) The development is designed to mitigate adverse effects upon existing residential and community interests and may be required, by legal obligation, to provide or contribute towards wider and longer-term planning benefits reasonably associated with the alleviation of any such impact; - (j) Development will need to be implemented in accordance with the Master Plan and design guidance approved by the Neighbourhood Plan, Uttlesford District Council and other Development Management policies.
-Implementation of the Master Plan proposals will be regulated by legal obligation in association with the grant of planning permissions;
+The Air Quality Assessment will also need to demonstrate that if there is a potential impact on the AQMA, suitable mitigation measures are put in place; - (e) A Landscape and Visual Impact Assessment will be required and should inform the design and layout of the site proposals; - (f) An appropriate ecological survey will be required; - (g) Development will need to be implemented in accordance with design guidance approved by the Neighbourhood Plan, Uttlesford District Council and other Development Management policies. - (h) Implementation of the proposals will be regulated by legal obligation in association with the grant of planning permissions; - (i) The development is designed to mitigate adverse effects upon existing residential and community interests and may be required, by legal obligation, to provide or contribute towards wider and longer-term planning benefits reasonably associated with the alleviation of any such impact;

-- (k) The Master Plan needs to make provision for the delivery of a link road between Thaxted Road and Radwinter Road; and - (I) A Contamination Report will be required to demonstrate there is no contamination on site due to the nearby landfill site. - (m) The layout must not site play areas and other public open spaces alongside the link road. - 4.
+- (j) Development will need to be implemented in accordance with the Master Plan and design guidance approved by the Neighbourhood Plan, Uttlesford District Council and other Development Management policies.
+Implementation of the Master Plan proposals will be regulated by legal obligation in association with the grant of planning permissions; - (k) The Master Plan needs to make provision for the delivery of a link road between Thaxted Road and Radwinter Road; - (I) The Master Plan needs to provide 0.9ha of safeguarded D1 use 'education' land, to be delivered as a single site of 2.1ha with the land provided by 'Manor Oak' (UTT/13/3467), the link/spine road to be located away from the pedestrian entrance to the school; - (I) A Contamination Report will be required to demonstrate there is no contamination on site due to the nearby landfill site; and - (m) The layout must not site play areas and other public open spaces alongside the link road. - 4.
 This housing requirement is not a ceiling for housing growth.
-However, the only additional development outside the identified allocations or beyond the development limits which might in principle be acceptable will be: - (a) community-led development; or - (b) proposals brought forward by a Community Land Trust group.
-In each case the development must be for affordable housing. - 5.
-The SWNP acknowledges that eLP policies H7 Affordable Housing on Exception Sites, H11 Specialist Housing, H12 Agricultural/Rural Workers' Dwellings and SP10 Protection of the Countryside will also apply to the SWNP area when the eLP is adopted.
+However, the only additional development outside the identified allocations or beyond the development limits which might in principle be acceptable will be: - (a) community-led development; - (b) proposals brought forward by a Community Land Trust group; or - (c) schemes that deliver 100% affordable housing.

+In each case the development must be for affordable housing for the reasons described in Section 4.3.